-To add a Boundary tap on the boundary icon, tap on the map where you want to add a boundary, you need to make it a closed shape.
+To add a Boundary click on the Routing Options icon, click Boundaries and Create Boundary.
+Next, click on the map where you want to add a boundary, you need to make it a closed shape.
 Once you have the points on the map you can move each point and add a lat/ long if you wish to be specific.
 To delete the boundary, tap on the centre and delete.
 We will leave it on for this example.

 You are now ready to calculate your weather route, Tap on Calculate.
 Your route will be calculated using your Polars and will show 6 routes which relate to the 6 weather models.

 When you tap on the weather model from the bottom right we get the control panel pop out, here you can make changes to the display.

 ECMWF is Black, UKMO is Yellow, Spire is Orange, PWG is blue.
 PWE is Red.
 GFS is Green.
 We also have other display controls, map display types are streamlines, wind barbs with colour contours, wind arrows with colour contours, Parameter selections are also changed here, Wind, Rain.
 Cloud.
 Air temperature. gust .
 Cape And wave,